Nanotechnology — Set 2

 Correct Answer: C. Bionanotechnology

-Bionanotechnology combines biology and nanotechnology to create functional devices like DNA-based computers.
-It uses the precise self-assembly properties of proteins and genetic material.
-This field is crucial for developing advanced diagnostic tools in healthcare.
+• **Bionanotechnology** = Bionanotechnology combines biology and nanotechnology to create functional devices like DNA-based computers. • **Key significance** — It uses the precise self-assembly properties of proteins and genetic material. • 💡 Wrong-option analysis: A: Nano-electronics is a different concept; B: Green Nanotech is a different concept; D: Molecular Robotics is a different concept.

 What does 'MEMS' stand for in the context of miniaturized technology often linked with nanotech?